-Consumer Direct Care Network Washington (CDWA) will become the new Consumer Directed Employer (CDE) for Washington state.
+Consumer Direct Care Network Washington (CDWA) is Washington’s Department of Social and Health Services (DSHS) Consumer Directed Employer (CDE).
 As part of the Consumer Direct Care Network in 15 states across the US, CDWA draws on more than 30 years’ experience supporting innovative home care for individuals, families, and caregivers.

 IPs and Clients who receive in-home personal care and respite services will be contacted by DSHS and CDWA with plenty of time to prepare for the transition to the CDE.
-CDWA will hire local support staff across Washington to ensure that clients and IPs receive excellent customer service.
+CDWA will hire local support staff across Washington to ensure that Clients and IPs receive excellent customer service.
 CDWA is part of the Home Care Workers Purpose Trust.
 The trust promotes good working conditions, economic security for workers, and worker voice and influence in the home care industry.
 CDWA will strive to make Washington’s CDE program a national leader in offering quality jobs and providing quality care.

 For more information about the CDE program, and to register for monthly DSHS webinar updates, please visit: https://www.dshs.wa.gov/altsa/stakeholders/consumer-directed-employer.
 Or register for CDWA informational sessions on the Resources tab.